noa10/mataresit/README.md

 1.  **Edge Function**: `generate-pdf-report`
     -   Fetches receipt data for a given date from the Supabase DB.
     -   Uses `jsPDF` and `jspdf-autotable` to structure the data into a PDF document.
-    -   Includes summary statistics based on the selected mode ('payer' or 'category').
+    -   Includes summary statistics based on category breakdown.
     -   Optionally includes thumbnail images.
     -   Returns the generated PDF binary data.